xwang97/SpatialDynamics/README.md

 schedule = scheduler(T, rates, 0.1)
 ```

-Now that we have the transcription schedule, we can start to generate snythetic data.
-For each sample, we create a Cell object, and simulate the transcription and drift-diffusion process based on the schedule (you can see this process in real time by uncommenting the plotcell function).
-The build_data function is used to convert the cells into feature vectors (num_dists defines the dimension of the feature vectors, see Figure.
+Now that we have the transcription `schedule`, we can start to generate snythetic data.
+For each sample, we create a [Cell](Simulation/simulator.py#L86-L155) object, and simulate the transcription and drift-diffusion process based on the schedule (you can see this process in real time by uncommenting the plotcell function).
+The [build_data](Simulation/simulator.py#L62-L72) function is used to convert the cells into feature vectors (`num_dists` defines the dimension of the feature vectors, see Figure.
 1 in our paper for the definition of a feature vector).
-To save the data, we flatten each sample into a 1*(time_steps*dim_feature) vector, and append it to a list.
+To save the data, we flatten each `sample` into a 1*(time_steps*dim_feature) vector, and append it to a list.
 You can then save the list to csv format for later usage.
 ```python
 # generate data
 num_samples = 200